How to use AI to detect accounting fraud

 Posted by Mark Jolley

-(This article was updated on May 13th, 2024 to include more details on how Transparently.AI's solution detects and measures accounting fraud.)
+(This article was updated on June 3, 2024 to include evidence on the effectiveness of Transparently.AI's solution in detecting and measuring accounting fraud.)

 Artificial intelligence (AI) is proving increasingly valuable in the task of detecting and preventing fraud, but it’s in the field of accounting fraud where AI really shines.